DA01171997/CSharp-Project/TicTacToe/Readme.txt

 //Purpose: Creating a UI Tic Tac Toe Game.
 Choose a Player X or O to go first.
 For new game press New.
 //Date last Modified: 10/17/2017
 //Source Files in this program: TicTacToeframe.cs, TicTacToemain.cs, run.sh
-//Compile and execute program by typing ./run.sh in to respective terminal
+//Compile and execute program in Bash Shell.
+Type ./run.sh in to respective directory's terminal.